Flotomate/product_docs/source/asset-management/manage-software-license.rst

 ====================

-A Software License is a legal instrument that holds vital information that forms the basis for compliance management. {Product} allows users to manage such information from the Details View of a License.
+A Software License is a legal instrument that holds vital information that forms the basis for compliance management.
+Flotomate allows users to manage such information from the Details View of a License.

-Every License in {Product} has a Details View that shows all the information about the License.
+Every License in Flotomate has a Details View that shows all the information about the License.
 You are taken to the Details View after adding a License in the system, but that does not mean you cannot access the Details View anytime later.